tolinwei/tube-vim/README.md

      sudo apt-get install build-essential
      ```

-3. Have Vim 7.4 with lua support.
-To verify this, you can type `echo has("lua")` inside Vim then check whether the output is `1`, or you can type `vim --version` to see if `+lua` is among the list.
-A suggested way of installation is to compile from source code in the following way
+3. Have Vim 7.4 installed.
+Since most of the linux distributions don't include the newest version of Vim in system software repositories, the suggested way is to compile and install Vim from source code.

      ```
      wget ftp://ftp.vim.org/pub/vim/unix/vim-7.4.tar.bz2